ellefeg/assembly2orf/README.md

 `assembly2orf` uses a reference set of amino acid sequences as a source of reference sequences for frameshift correction and as a source of homology information for ORF prediction.
 This reference set can be anything you like, but if you are working on a non-model animal species, you may like to use sequences from a wide range of animal species.
 For instance, we use a bulk download of sequences from Ensembl Metazoa which has been processed as follows (see also `/ngs/db/ensembl_metazoa/pep/cmd`):

-1. Download all `*.pep.all.fa.gz` files [from Ensembl Metazoa](ftp://ftp.ensemblgenomes.org/pub/release-36/metazoa/fasta/).
+1. Download all `*.pep.all.fa.gz` files from Ensembl Metazoa (ftp://ftp.ensemblgenomes.org/pub/release-36/metazoa/fasta/).
 We used Release 36 from June 8th 2018.
 2. Concatenate all files together
 3. Perform all-vs-all BLAST
 4. Run Silix and flag each sequence with its gene family ID